N8-CIR-Bede/documentation/usage/index.rst

   * ``g++`` >= 10.1 compiling with ``--std=c++17`` mode may emit psABI warnings for parameter passing of certain types.
 These can be suppressed via ``--Wno-psabi``.

+* MPI

+  * The ``openmpi`` module is available, and CUDA support is enabled if you additionally load a CUDA module.
+The ``mpirun`` command should be used to launch programs, and not the ``bede-mpirun`` command.
+  * The ``ppc64le`` equipment has an MPI with optimised multi-node GPU communications provided by the ``mvapich2-gdr`` module.
+This is not available for the Grace Hopper equipment; however, we plan to provide a ``mvapich-plus`` module in future to provide this functionality.
+In the meantime, if this is of interest, please contact us.

 Bash environment
 ~~~~~~~~~~~~~~~~